Montreal Casino: Features and events

 a cabaret, and meeting and banquet facilities.
 The casino is known for certain unconventional structural features for such an establishment, such as its numerous windows and low ceilings.

 The Montreal Casino holds all kinds of events and shows throughout the year, including band performances, dances, and comedy shows.
-Most of the events are free for visitors while others charge a fee for tickets.
+Most events are free for visitors while others charge a fee for tickets.
 Every year, the casino holds a New Year's party which lasts from the afternoon all the way to the morning of the next day.
 The casino invites DJs and musicians to the venue and features a giant screen showing the New Year's Eve countdown.

-Games

-The following table games are offered: